 Rising Stars is a two-week Musical Theater Summer Program at Port Gamble Theater, where students who are passionate for Musical Theater receive expert training in music, movement, and acting.

 Throughout the two weeks, participants engage in mock auditions, workshops, masterclasses, choral rehearsals, dance rehearsals, and skill-building activities designed to strengthen technique, confidence, and performance ability.
-The program culminates in a dazzling showcase performance on Saturday, August 15 at 2:00 PM, where students share their hard work with family and friends.
+The program culminates in a dazzling showcase performance on Sunday, August 16 at 2:00 PM, where students share their stunning performances with family and friends.

 Rising Stars exists to nurture young artists and uplift professional ones—creating a space where talent is cultivated, artists are valued, and the energy of inspired teaching ripples outward to enrich the whole community.